Q –

 1. A HORRIBLE WEBSITE…OR NO WEBSITE AT ALL

 With the number of website design services and website templates available, there is no excuse for anyone, even a newbie, to have an unprofessional, amateur website.
 If you need ideas, look at websites created by professional writers to see their designs, and the options they offer prospective clients.
-Here are four clean, easy-to-navigate websites created by freelance writers:
+Here are three clean, easy-to-navigate websites created by freelance writers:

 All writers need clips but writing for free to get those clips is not advised.
 Most editors can easily figure out if a site doesn’t pay writers (and, hence, didn’t pay you).
 Why should they have to pay you when you’re working for someone else for free?
 And, frankly, those sites contain a lot of really awful writing.
 Don’t devalue your growing brand by writing for free, nor by associating with those types of companies.
 Remember, those articles will probably be online for years, if not decades – with your name featured right there at the top.
 Writing for free also devalues our entire industry.